alexlydiate/fop/README.md

 Micro explains the FoP very well at present.
 These are its key features:

-* MVC
+* Adheres to the MVC pattern
-* HTTP router provides clean URLs as standard
+* HTTP router provides clean URLs as standard, and both dynamic and static routing
 * Easy to use command line interface.
+* Lightweight DB layer - wraps PDO, available to all models, offers convenient methods which utilise paramaterised SQL as standard.
+* Easily extensible - drop a properly namespaced library class into app/lib, and fill yer boots